camjackson/souvlaki/README.md

 ### `wrap(...helperInstances) => React.ComponentType`

+Composes the given helper instances together to create a React component that you can wrap around other components.

 **Parameters**:

 - `...helperInstances`
-  - any number of instantiated helpers.
-It is a variable number of arguments, not a single array argument.
+  - A variable number of instantiated helpers.
+Note that it takes multiple arguments, e.g. `wrap(withA(), withB())`, not a single array, e.g. `wrap([withA(), withB()])`.

 **Returns**:

 `React.Component`

-- A React.js component.
+- A React.js component to wrap around other components.
 It's a normal component, so you can do anything with it, but the intended use is as a wrapper for unit tests.

 **Example**: